eroc123/obsidian-notes/Physics/11 - Particle physics/Isotope.md

 - Isotopes have the same numbers of protons, but different numbers of neutrons
 - Isotopes have the same physical and chemical properties
 - If the proton number is altered, the element changes
-- Some isotopes are radioactive, as
+- Some isotopes are radioactive, as the nuclei are unstable